 The LadyCare Menopause Magnet is said to ease menopause symptoms - in particular, hot flushes.
+But does it work?

 But how exactly does the LadyCare Magnet (also known as the ‘Menopause Magnet’) work?
 Are the brand’s big claims substantiated and – most importantly – is the LadyCare Menopause Magnet safe?